LGSLima/Aplicacao-Web/README.md

-# Aplicação Web com Bootstrap, Bulma e Materialize.
+# Aplicação Web com Bootstrap.
+(PT-BR)

+The english version is right below the pt-br version.

 ## Descrição do Projeto